-The City provides group medical, dental, vision, life, and accidental death and dismemberment insurance for full-time employees.
-Supplemental policies for cancer, short-term disability, and accidents are also available.
+The City provides group medical, dental, vision, life, and accidental death and dismemberment insurance, and short-term disability for full-time employees.
+Supplemental policies for cancer, critical-illness, hospital confinement indemnity insurance, and long-term disability, are also available.

 The city participates in the Texas Municipal Retirement System (TMRS) at the maximum 7% contribution level with a 2:1 match by the city and five-year vesting, Social Security, and offers a voluntary 457 plan through the International City/County Management Association (ICMA).

 Full-time employees receive 13 paid holidays annually and are eligible for sick leave and vacation hours.

 The City of Kennedale is firmly committed to providing employees with a work environment where all individuals are treated with respect and dignity.
 No officer or employee of the city shall discriminate in employment practices based on race, creed, color, religion, veteran status, national origin, sex, age, or the existence of a physical or mental disability, nor does the city discriminate on the basis of genetic testing.
 This policy applies to all areas of employment, including, but not limited to recruitment, hiring, job assignments, pay, training, promotions, privileges, and conditions of employment.